mlrun/mlrun/docs/runtimes/using-functions.md

     context.commit(completed=True)
 ```

-Note that MLRun context is also a python context and can be used in a `with` statement (eliminating the need for `commit`)
+Note that MLRun context is also a python context and can be used in a `with` statement (eliminating the need for `commit`).
-d development

 ```python
 if __name__ == "__main__":
     with mlrun.get_or_create_ctx('train') as context: